domenicbhutchins/domenichutchins.github.io/README.md

 Having worked full-time in the antiquarian book trade for nearly a decade, Hutchins is proficient in handling and cataloging a wide range of materials such as maps and bird’s eye views, photography, rare books and sammelbands, manuscript and typescript, lithography and chromolithography, ephemera, archives, broadsides and handbills, fine art and prints, material culture, African Americana, and Western Americana.
 Having studied at the University of Virginia’s Rare Book School, Hutchins is well-versed in the bibliographic, academic, and auction literature that is part and parcel of the antiquarian, map, and rare book trades, while his study in Tufts’s Museum Studies program has deepened his knowledge of the interfaces between institutions, dealers, curators, and the trade.
 Hutchins often attends antiquarian book fairs in the Northeast and also avidly assists in sourcing and placing materials.
 Contributing to Hutchins’ proficiency in this field is his own decade-long study of such authors on archival research/method as Saidiya Hartman, Philippe Lacoue-Labarthe, Jean-Luc Nancy, Jacques Derrida, Stephen Melville, Michel Foucault and Susan Howe—a topic he has presented on at academic conferences.
 Given these interests, it will be no surprise that Hutchins takes a particular interest in the broader ecosystem surrounding the trade (that supports and sustains it), which embraces framing, auction houses, book and paper restoration, curators, historical salvage, art workers, fairs, journalism, promoters, and the art world.
-A small sampling of his work is accessible here.
+A small sampling of his work is accessible [<i>here</i>](https://www.jamesarsenault.com/catalogs.php).